 Rick Baker WINS Best Makeup Design for The Wolfman, a film that Jake and I both loved for its story loyalty to the original movie.
 I love Rick Baker so much...strange to see his trademark black streak out of his hair though.
 That's a well-deserved award.
 Rick Baker is the kind of guy you want to grab a pint with, or maybe that's just me.
 I'd probably grab a pint with Big Bird.

 Alan Menken at the piano performing his song from Tangled.
 Animation geeks everywhere go wild...I know because I'm one of them.
 I really wish they'd put the camera on Menken.
-Come on, he wrote for The Little Mermaid!
-He's the sound of an entire generation's childhood incarnate.
+Come on, he wrote for The Little Mermaid.
+He's the sound of an entire generation's childhood.

 HARRY POTTER AUTO-TUNE!!!!!!!!
 Lots of people will hate this.
 I love it.
 Oh my, everyone got auto-tuned.
 That makes me like it less.
 I am a fickle mistress.

 She's presenting the award for Best Documentary which goes to Inside Job.
-Here's our political moment of the night, where the filmmakers point out that none of the corrupt bankers who were partially responsible for the recession were never prosecuted.
+Here's our political moment of the night, where the filmmakers point out that none of the corrupt bankers partially responsible for the recession were ever prosecuted.

 Robert Downey Jr. and Jude Law presenting Best Visual Effects.
 Now these two know witty banter.
 Take notes Mila and Justin.
 Take notes.